djbrownbear/epa-aqs-project/readme.md

 To reset a key: If the request is made with an email that is already registered, a new key will be issued for that account and emailed to the listed address.
 Usage is the same as above.

+## Set up Environment Variables

+Update the .env.template file with the details generated from registering for API access, `API_KEY` & `API_EMAIL`.
+Save the updated file as .env (remove the .template).

 ## API Examples

 Visit https://aqs.epa.gov/aqsweb/documents/data_api.html for more details.